tinify/wordpress-plugin/readme.txt

 = Features =

 * Automatically compress new images.
+* Optionally resize original image to fit a lower resolution.
 * Easy bulk compression of your existing media library.
 * Compress individual images already in your media library.
 * Multisite support with a single API key.